ASC Therapeutics Partners with Vigene for Manufacturing Support for Hemophilia A Gene Therapy Program

 ASC Therapeutics is partnering with Vigene Biosciences to support the manufacturing process of its current and future gene therapy clinical platforms — including its ongoing hemophilia A program.

-“We are proud to welcome Vigene, a global leader in gene therapy process development and GMP [Good Manufacturing Practices] manufacturing with a proven track record and expertise in the field of viral vector manufacturing, to become an integral part of ASC long-term plan,” Ruhong Jiang, MD, ASC’s founder and CEO, said in a press release.
+“We are proud to welcome Vigene, a global leader in gene therapy process development and GMP [Good Manufacturing Practice] manufacturing with a proven track record and expertise in the field of viral vector manufacturing, to become an integral part of ASC long-term plan,” Ruhong Jiang, MD, ASC’s founder and CEO, said in a press release.

 Hemophilia A is caused by mutations in the F8 or clotting factor VIII (FVIII) gene, which contains instructions to produce FVIII, an essential blood coagulation protein.
 People with hemophilia A are treated mainly with regular injections of a lab-made version of FVIII, administered into the bloodstream to prevent bleeding.